 Studies show that the average age when patients begin reporting back pain and looking for relief is around the age of 42 years.
 But more and more patients are being told that relief will only come through spinal fusion surgery.
-This procedure involves decompression, where the patient’s back is opened and bone that is pinching nerves is cut out, as well as spinal fusion, where the surgeon uses a bone graft in order to weld the patient’s vertebrae together.
+This procedure involves decompression, where the patient’s back is opened, and bone that is pinching nerves is cut out, as well as spinal fusion, where the surgeon uses a bone graft in order to weld the patient’s vertebrae together.
 There is also usually a medical device used for stabilizing in this procedure.

-While the spinal fusion surgery can be helpful for patients who suffer from arthritis and other congenital conditions or who have experienced some kind of traumatic injury, the concern is that the procedure is being recommended too much and even when it is unnecessary, including being recommended by doctors for conditions where there are questions about its effectiveness.
+While spinal fusion surgery can be helpful for patients who suffer from arthritis and other congenital conditions or who have experienced some kind of traumatic injury, the concern is that the procedure is being recommended too much and even when it is unnecessary, including being recommended by doctors for conditions where there are questions about its effectiveness.

 In many cases, the patient ends up worse off following the surgery than they were before because the solid bone fusion the surgeon creates lacks flexibility and movement.
-One major investigation raises questions about the questionable involvement by the medical device industry in promoting spinal fusion surgeries by citing the following statistics:
+One major investigation raises questions about the questionable involvement of the medical device industry in promoting spinal fusion surgeries by citing the following statistics:

 - Between 2014 and 2017, the implantable medical device market’s worth reached more than $211 billion.

 - Approximately 70 percent of all orthopedic surgeons and neurosurgeons received payments from medical device manufacturers.
 Orthopedic surgeons in particular received 35 percent of payments from the top 10 medical device manufacturing companies between 2014 to 2017, totaling almost $830 million.